mongodb/docs-cluster-to-cluster-sync/source/includes/fact-onprem-roles.rst

 .. note::

-   To use ``mongosync`` in the :ref:`reverse direction <c2c-api-reverse>`, you must `create a custom role
-   </atlas/reference/api/custom-roles-create-a-role/>`__ that grants the
+   To use ``mongosync`` in the :ref:`reverse direction <c2c-api-reverse>`, you must create a custom role (using the :dbcommand:`createRole` command) that grants the following ActionTypes:
-   following ActionTypes:

    - :authaction:`setUserWriteBlockMode`
    - :authaction:`bypassWriteBlockingMode`